jleonard/scout/README.md

 > A scaffolding tool

 ### How it works
-Scout is a command line tool that takes a .json config and scaffolds a web project.
-Scout will build directories, generate files, clone code from git and pull in dependencies using bower and npm.
+Scout is a command line tool that uses a .json config file to scaffold a project.
+Scout builds directories, generates files, clones content from git and installs dependencies using bower and npm.

 **Config file example**
 ```js